meldurson/AllTameable/README.md

 RRRN_HumanMale:RRRN_HumanFemale,true,900,150,2,10,30,20,CookedMeat,true,true,10,0.66,150,500

 This will allow for both humans to breed with each other

+__To make a creature tameable by trading set commandable to "trade" and then format trades as Tradeitem=TradeAmount:__
+Dverger,trade,BlackCore=5:Coins=999

+This will allow to tame a Dverger with either 5 Black Cores or 999 Coins (Note: if wanting to tame by feeding and trade then place trade line after feed line)

 __To make a creature not tameable you set the line to the creature name plus a -1 such as:__